Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Introduction

-Another efficient technique to circumvent the trainability issue is to leverage the good transferability of QAOA parameters, which is based on the observation that the optimum parameters for one instance of a particular COP result in good quality solutions for other instances of that COP~\cite{brandao2018, galda_2021, galda2023similarity, shaydulin_2023, sakai2024linearly}.
-It has been observed that the parameter transferability is maintained even between different COPs~\cite{montanezbarrera2024}.
-Thus, one can transfer the optimized QAOA parameters from one particular instance with a smaller problem size to the QAOA circuits corresponding to newer target instances with higher problem sizes, skipping the resource-extensive optimization process for the latter.
-In spite of this advantage, a thorough look at previous works suggests that the transferability of parameters is reduced with growing difference in size between the optimized instance and the target instance~\cite{akshay_2021, montanezbarrera2024, sakai2024linearly}.
-Thus, another practical approach is to use the transferred parameters as the initial parameters, followed by optimizing all of them to get a reasonably good solution.
-The optimization time in this approach will be less than the time required for self-optimization of the target instance starting from random initial parameters.
+An efficient technique to bypass the training issue of QAOA circuit is to take advantage of the good transferability of QAOA parameters, which is based on the observation that the optimum parameters for one instance of a particular COP result in good quality solutions for other instances of that COP~\cite{brandao2018, galda_2021, galda2023similarity, shaydulin_2023, sakai2024linearly, lyngfelt_2025}.
+Furthermore, parameter transferability has been observed to be consistent even between different COPs~\cite{montanezbarrera2024}.
+Thus, the optimized QAOA parameters can be transferred from a particular instance with a smaller problem size to QAOA circuits corresponding to newer target instances with higher problem sizes, overcoming the resource-intensive optimization process for the latter.
+Despite this advantage, a detailed look at previous works suggests that the transferability of parameters is reduced with a growing difference in size and in other properties between the optimized instance and the target instance~\cite{akshay_2021, montanezbarrera2024, sakai2024linearly}.
+Therefore, another practical approach is to use the transferred parameters as initial parameters, followed by optimizing all of them to get a reasonably good solution.
+This approach, known as the `warm start' of QAOA parameters, reduces the optimization time compared to the self-optimization in which the initial parameters are chosen randomly.

-In this work, we propose and explore a novel QAOA transfer learning regime in which we optimize only a small subset of all layers following the parameter transfer.
-The motivation of this approach is to significantly reduce the optimization time compared to optimizing all layers, as well as to investigate if selectively optimizing some of the layers can lead to a better performance than optimizing the others.
-The approximation ratio obtained from this approach is evidently lower than that obtained by optimizing all layers, with the benefit of a shorter optimization time.
-As a measure of the trade-off between the approximation ratio and the optimization time, we calculate the ratio of the above two quantities, and we find that the ratio is significantly higher for layer selective transfer learning.
+In this work, we propose a more generalized QAOA transfer learning scheme for Max-Cut problem.
+In this scheme, after the parameter transfer, we optimize only a small subset of layers to further improve the solution quality.
+The motivation of our approach is to significantly reduce the optimization time compared to optimizing all layers, as well as to investigate whether there exists some bias in the optimization landscape due to which selectively optimizing some of the layers can lead to better performance than optimizing others.
+The performance obtained from this approach is evidently lower than that obtained from all-layer optimization, with the benefit of a shorter optimization time.
+Additionally, we study the scaling behavior of the selective optimization with increasing size of the Max-Cut graphs.
+Our findings show that for a majority of Max-Cut instances, there exists a hierarchy among the layers when selectively optimizing them.